georgewho/Hoopers/README.md

 Hoopers - Basketball Data Tracking & Pickup Game Finder
 ====

-Hoopers is a mobile web app for one's own basketball data and for finding pickup games in your area.
+Hoopers is a mobile web app for tracking personal basketball data and for finding pickup games in your area.